GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * Herbelot, A., & Vecchi, E. M. (2015).
+Building a shared world: Mapping distributional to model-theoretic semantic spaces.
+In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf); (recommended by Staffan)

   * Marcus, G. (2018).
 Deep learning: A critical appraisal. [paper](https://arxiv.org/pdf/1801.00631.pdf); [video comments](https://www.youtube.com/watch?v=wh_IZNHH2S0); (recommended by Mehdi)

   * J. A. Bateman, M. Pomarlan, and G. Kazhoyan.
 Embodied contextualization: Towards a multistratal ontological treatment.
 Applied Ontology, Pre-press:1–35, 2 October 2019. [paper](https://content.iospress.com/articles/applied-ontology/ao190218)